 - A native speaker (in person is optimal, but you can find a native speaker through language exchange sites, Livemocha or could even have the writing corrected with Lang-8 and recorded through Rhinospike)

 Handcrafted audio is not a method for learning a language.
 It is instead a way to effectively and efficiently integrate the review of what you have already learned (and are in danger of forgetting) into the regular routine of your day.
 I think you too will find that by using it, you will increase your retention of the words, expression and structures you are learning.
 Give it a try and good luck on your language learning journey.

 Written by Aaron Myers.
 Aaron believes everyone can learn another language.
 You just need a little help.
-That’s why he writes The Everyday Language Learner and why he has developed the free Ten Week Journey email list as well as a guide to getting started ebook.
+That’s why he writes The Everyday Language Learner and why he has developed the free Ten Week Journey email list.
 He wants to get you started on the road to language learning and then give you the tools to keep going.
 Get started.
 Don’t stop.